Asymmetric Matters from a Dark First-Order Phase Transition: Introduction

 The SM must also be extended to account for dark matter, which observations~\cite{Aghanim:2018eyx} show to be roughly five times as abundant as visible matter.
 The similarity of dark and baryon abundances has motivated studies of asymmetric dark matter, in which the baryon and dark matter asymmetries originate from the same mechanism (see the classic reviews~\cite{Davoudiasl:2012uw,Petraki:2013wwa,Zurek:2013wia} and references therein).

-In this paper, we introduce a minimal model in which the baryon and dark matter asymmetries originate from electroweak-like baryogenesis in a dark sector with an $\su3\times\su2\times\U1$ gauge group, two Higgs doublets, and one generation of SM-like matter content.
-This paper builds upon recent work \cite{Hall:2019ank} in which the SM baryon asymmetry is the result of electroweak-like baryogenesis in a dark sector with an $\su2$ gauge group and two ``lepton" doublets.
+In this \textit{Letter}, we introduce a minimal model in which the baryon and dark matter asymmetries originate from electroweak-like baryogenesis in a dark sector with an $\su3\times\su2\times\U1$ gauge group, two Higgs doublets, and one generation of SM-like matter content.
 A right-handed neutrino singlet and the SM electroweak sphaleron transfer the dark lepton asymmetry into an SM baryon asymmetry.
-We show that by extending the gauge group to $\su3 \times \su2 \times \U1$, one may straightforwardly obtain GeV-scale asymmetric dark hadronic dark matter.
-The symmetric component of the dark baryons annihilates into massive dark photons, which decay to SM states via a testable kinetic mixing, leaving the asymmetric component as dark matter.
+The symmetric component of the dark baryons annihilates into massive dark photons, which decay to SM states via a testable kinetic mixing, leaving the asymmetric component as $\GeV$-scale hadronic dark matter.

 We consider two dark matter possibilities in detail.
-In the first, the dark neutron is the lightest baryon and comprises all of dark matter.
-In the second, the dark proton is the lightest baryon and acts as dark matter together with dark pions.
+In the first, the dark antineutron is the lightest baryon and comprises all of dark matter.
+In the second, the dark antiproton is the lightest baryon and acts as dark matter together with dark pions.
 We find both of these scenarios are testable at current and future dark photon and direct detection experiments.
 Because the dark matter consists of $\GeV$-scale dark hadrons, they may also have velocity-dependent self-interactions at the correct scale to address small-scale structure issues~\cite{Chu:2018fzy}.

-There is an extensive history of dark sectors with an $\su3\times\su2\times\U1$ gauge group, particularly in the context of mirror world models (see~\cite{Berezhiani:2003xm,Foot:2004pa} for a review).
-Additionally, dark $\su3$ gauge groups are common features of baryonic dark matter and many models of asymmetric dark matter.
-Often, mirror asymmetric dark matter models assume high-scale leptogenesis produces the asymmetries and sometimes, that an exact $\mathbf{Z}_2$ symmetry between the standard and mirror sectors exists (see~\cite{Ibe:2018juk,Ibe:2018tex,Ibe:2019ena} for recent interesting examples).